 The work Wright and others have been doing with medical staff has had promising results.
 A total of 32 physicians participated in the latest study, with results indicating more rapid and accurate circulatory shock diagnosis, as well as providing evidence that graphical displays may help reduce expert–novice performance gaps.

 “They’ll get the same information they’ve been getting, but hopefully better organized and structured,” Wright said.
 “It’s what your email has been doing already - highlights the new mail.
 That’s why it’s called augmented intelligence, not artificial intelligence.”

-Wright says it’s not just the idea of using technology, it’s how making sure it’s being used in a way to provide the most accuracy.
+Wright says it’s not just the idea of using technology, it’s how making sure it’s being utilized in a way to provide the most accuracy.
 With her newly funded grant, the focus of the work is on how to make complex augmented intelligence methods, such as machine learning, transparent and useful to users.

-“In terms of the high-tech approaches, it’s not just ‘here’s the answer, go do this,’ because we’re not there yet,” Wright said.
+“In terms of the high tech approaches, it’s not just ‘here’s the answer, go do this,’ because we’re not there yet,” Wright said.
 “This is all geared toward helping the medical staff spend less time with computers so they have more time with the patients.
 Doctors and nurses can get the information needed in the right timing, to prevent or reduce negative effects of the problems that arise while they are hospitalized.”

 Wright says that, with the work she’s been doing for the past 20 years, she’s seen healthcare shift from focusing on treating patients as they have medical issues to working toward preventative healthcare.
 She’s excited that her work contributes to this focus.

 View the full research abstract at: https://academic.oup.com/jamia/article-abstract/27/8/1287/5858303